Parula

 Play your music archive

-Parula uses the excellent music server mpd to play your music and Internet radio stations.
+Parula uses the excellent music server to play your music and Internet radio stations.
 We hope you will enjoy mpd even outside of Parula.

 1. Install mpd: # apt install mpd mpc